rabestro/roman-arabic-calculator/README.md

 # roman-arabic-calculator
-This code is just a Proof of concept
+This code is just a proof of concept